Juozas Kavoliūnas: Activist in Lithuania

 Kavoliūnas was born on 17 May 1885 in Šūkleliai, now extinct village near the Lithuania–Russia border.
 It was then part of the Suwałki Governorate of Congress Poland.
 He was educated at home and worked at his family's farm.
 In 1910, his parents purchased him about 103 morgens of land in Lauckaimis.
 He was also active in Lithuanian cultural life.
 He contributed articles to Lithuanian periodicals Viltis and Šaltinis.
 He was a member of the Žiburys Society which organized Lithuanian-language schools, Teetotalism Society, and Žagrė agricultural cooperative.
 In 1916, he organized a Lithuanian primary school at his home.

 In 1917, he attended Vilnius Conference which elected the 20-member Council of Lithuania.
 On 22 January 1919, as a representative of Lithuanian farmers and the Lithuanian Christian Democratic Party, he was elected to the Council of Lithuania at the Second Conference of the State of Lithuania.
 In April 1919, he became one of the co-founders of the Economic and Political Union of Lithuanian Farmers and was elected its chairman.
 In September 1921, together with Saliamonas Banaitis and other members of the union, he co-founded the joint stock company Žemdirbių gerovė (its capital stock was one million Lithuanian auksinas).

 Kavoliūnas assisted in organizing Lithuanian gymnasium in Kudirkos Naumiestis and reestablishing Žagrė agricultural cooperative.
 During the 1935 Suvalkija farmers' strike, he actively prepared proclamations, had them printed in Germany, and distributed among local farmers.
 The proclamations included some of his poems about the difficulties faced by farmers.
-He was arrested in Mach 1938 and sentenced by a military court to six years in prison.
+He was arrested in March 1938 and sentenced by a military court to six years in prison.
 According to family members, Kavoliūnas refused to request clemency from President Antanas Smetona even though they were personally acquainted.